Level of Study

 Compulsory Assignments and Attendance

-All compulsory requirements must be approved in the semester of instruction in order to receive ¿approved.¿
+All compulsory requirements must be approved in the semester of instruction to take the exam.

-Compulsory assignments and attendance are valid only for the term in which the paper is handed in.
+Compulsory assignments and attendance are valid only for the term in which they are approved.

 Forms of Assessment